datacamp/authoring/docs/courses/design/brainstorming-concepts.md

 - How to identify the most effective recruiting channel (how does this generalize?)
 - How to determine what's driving (attrition, high/low performance, etc.)

 From a course on generalized additive models.
-This example distinguishes *concepts* from *skills and techniques*.
+This example distinguishes *concepts* from *skills and techniques*, and explicitly rejects ideas by specifying *things to leave out*.

-*Concepts:*
+*Concepts*

 - Splines, Basis Functions
 - Model formulas